-- 1. Packet Receipt, Signature Verification and Tree Reconstruction: Received packets are mapped within the data-set.
+- 1) Packet Receipt, Signature Verification and Tree Reconstruction: Received packets are mapped within the data-set.
 The sender's public key is used verify the signature on the root.
 The tree is now reconstructed bottom-up.
-Certain nodes in the tree will be missing due to dropped data items. - 2.
-Network Coding: At level-i, received recovery packets are used to attempt recovery of missing nodes at that level.
+Certain nodes in the tree will be missing due to dropped data items. - 2) Network Coding: At level-i, received recovery packets are used to attempt recovery of missing nodes at that level.
 If all nodes at this level become available, upper levels of the tree can be fully reconstructed.
-Otherwise, upper levels will also have missing nodes.
+Otherwise, upper levels will also have missing nodes. - Data Verification: Data items that have a complete authentication path all the way up to the root can be authenticated, whereas others cannot.